Sheikh-H/Blog/_tabs/about.md

 When I’m not coding, I enjoy exploring new gadgets, socialising, golfing, and trying different cuisines 🍣.

+Sometimes I'll post without including all the bits of information I have on them, this is to allow readers to get in touch and enable me to improve my learning on any topic.

 Dive in, explore, and maybe even share a laugh 😂.
 Curious about my work?
 Check out my portfolio through the tabs on the left! 👈